-a. the Capital Instruments2 template has not been included as all data points are either not applicable or nil.
+- a. the Capital Instruments5 template has not been included as all data points are either not applicable or nil. - b.
+The data re the Own Funds template6 is included below.
+All the other data points are either not applicable or nil.